Anthonyive/resume/README.md

 Resume created here!

----

 ## Checklist

 ### Resume Format

-- [ ] All dates, bullets, sections are aligned evenly and consistently throughout the resume.
+- [x] All dates, bullets, sections are aligned evenly and consistently throughout the resume.
-- [ ] Resume is easy to read, with proper grammar, punctuation and spelling.
+- [x] Resume is easy to read, with proper grammar, punctuation and spelling.
-- [ ] Avoid the use of personal pronouns (i.e. “I”, “me”, “you”, “we”)
+- [x] Avoid the use of personal pronouns (i.e. “I”, “me”, “you”, “we”)
-- [ ] Your 1-page resume does not use a template with tables to separate each section.
+- [x] Your 1-page resume does not use a template with tables to separate each section.
-- [ ] Your document does not change font sizes, or use multiple colors
+- [x] Your document does not change font sizes, or use multiple colors
-- [ ] Omit personal information such as marital status, social security number, or include a photograph.
+- [x] Omit personal information such as marital status, social security number, or include a photograph.

 ### Heading

-- [ ] Includes Name, Address, Telephone Number, Email Address
+- [x] Includes Name, Address, Telephone Number, Email Address
-- [ ] Avoid large/distracting heading elements (lines, bars, graphics, etc.) Your name should dominate the heading.
+- [x] Avoid large/distracting heading elements (lines, bars, graphics, etc.) Your name should dominate the heading.

 ### Objective Statement (optional)